else12/Disaster_pipeline/README.md

 5. ML Pipeline, train_classifier.py:
 	- loads the sql database
 	- splits the data for training
 	- builds a text processing and ML pipeline
+	- builds a multi-output RandomForest classifier
 	- trains and tunes the model using GridSearch
 	- Exports the trained model as pickle file

 ### Results: